Three males drinking beers at window on balcony of pub

 🍷 More great bars for drinks in the city

-Molly’s Irish Pub
+1. Molly’s Irish Pub

-With late 2023 beginnings, Molly’s Irish Pub over in Highgate is an attempt to rebirth the traditional taphouse all while appealing to the youngins of Perth, and it’s working.
-A cadre of Irish expats are to thank for the Beaufort Street haunt, and although it’s noticeably new-wave compared to old-timey counterparts, at heart, Molly’s is just as Irish as the next.
+With 2023 beginnings, Molly’s Irish Pub over in Highgate is an attempt to rebirth the traditional taphouse all while appealing to the youngins of Perth, and it’s working.
+A cadre of Irish expats is to thank for the Beaufort Street haunt, and although it’s noticeably new-wave compared to old-timey counterparts, at heart, Molly’s is just as Irish as the next.
 Timber fittings, memorabilia and a paint job reminiscent of the Emerald Isle spruce the interior, while a kitchen led by an Irish chef and the creamiest pints of Kilkenny and Guinness reinforce its guts.
 Hefty Sunday roasts, seafood chowder, proper chip butties, slow-cooked beef pies and the viral spice bags – otherwise known as an Irish-Chinese delicacy – are menu staples.
 Take the feast up a notch at Molly’s monthly trad sessions complete with fiddles, accordions and even the uilleann pipes – all musicians are welcome and encouraged to join the folky affair for a taste of the rare auld times.
-Balance it all out with a futuristic Guinness selfie, aka your face printed atop the head of your stout – drinkable and heavenly, no doubt.

-Built by a former Fremantle Mayor, George Davies, the since-renamed Norfolk Hotel opened its doors way back when in 1887.
-With many a changing of hands over the years and a few touch-ups, one thing is certain – the Norfolk has remained a Fremantle institution since day dot.
+Built by a former Fremantle mayor, George Davies, the since-renamed Norfolk Hotel opened its doors way back when in 1887.
+With many a changing of hands over the years and a few touch-ups, one thing is certain – The Norfolk has remained a Fremantle institution since day dot.
 The limestone corner pub houses a relaxed courtyard that welcomes beachgoers and market day explorers alike, along with a yesteryear cocktail bar by the name of Odd Fellow for those after a fancy feeling.
-The Norfolk Hotel not only has its drinks list down pat, but its woodfired kitchen and smoker churns out some of the best cuts around – think melt-in-the-mouth brisket and chunky snags that are on the brink of bursting.
+The Norfolk Hotel not only has its drinks list down pat, but its woodfired kitchen and smoker churn out some of the best cuts around – think melt-in-the-mouth brisket and chunky snags that are on the brink of bursting.
 Elevated pub fare is also on the cards with the likes of Korean-style yellowfin tuna tartare.
-Live and local acts take over the courtyard on occasion, bound to have you on your feet and well on your way to boogietown.

 Advertising

-The Cottesloe Beach Hotel
+3. The Cottesloe Beach Hotel

 Beachfront beverages – it doesn’t get much better than that.
-And blessed be, here in Perth our extended summers and an average of 138.7 annual clear days means that we’re the sunniest capital city in Australia – ideal weather for The Cottesloe Beach Hotel.
+And blessed be, here in Perth, our extended summers and an average of 138.7 annual clear days mean that we’re the sunniest capital city in Australia – ideal weather for The Cottesloe Beach Hotel.
 Originally constructed in 1905, with a few major renos here and there, ‘The Cott’ is now a swanky destination that’s nailed casual sophistication.
 Step through the Art Deco facade and choose your player – The Beach Club, Verandah Bar or the restaurant.
 There’s something very Los Angeles about the ultra-white coat of paint throughout.
-Whether you’re up for a hip-shakin' time in the open-air club, a bite from the Mediterranean-inspired menu, or a loosey-goosey time out-front while watching the Sun disappear beyond the Indian Ocean horizon, The Cottesloe Beach Hotel is the breezy place to be.
+Whether you’re up for a hip-shakin' time in the open-air club, a bite from the Mediterranean-inspired menu, or a loosey-goosey time out front while watching the Sun disappear beyond the Indian Ocean horizon, The Cottesloe Beach Hotel is the breezy place to be.

 • North Perth